saqibshahid216-prog/task1/README.md

-Exploring and Visualizing the Iris Dataset
+---Exploring and Visualizing the Iris Dataset -Objective
-Objective

 The purpose of this project is to explore a simple dataset, understand its structure, summarize the data, and visualize relationships and distributions of features.

-Dataset
+--Dataset

 Name: Iris Dataset